arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index.md

 into the collection or updating existing data will invalidate entries in the cache.
 The cache may have a negative effect on performance in case index values are updated more often than they are read.
+The maximum size of cache entries that can be stored is currently 4 MB, i.e. the cumulated size of all index entries for any index lookup value must be less than 4 MB.
+This limitation is there to avoid storing the index entries of "super nodes" in the cache.
 **cacheEnabled** defaults to *false* and should only be used for indexes that are known to benefit from an extra layer of caching.